ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 2. Select __Customer managed keys__ on the left.
 3. Click __Create key__ on the upper right.
 4. Choose __Key type__ "Symmetric" and __Key usage__ "Encrypt and decrypt" and click Next.
-5. Enter an alias (display name) your key and click Next.
+5. Enter an alias (display name) for your key and click Next.
 6. Choose your key administrator(s) and click Next.
 7. (Optional) Choose your key user(s) and click Next.
 8. Add the following code snippet at the bottom of the __Key policy__.